 An abundance of visible dust or dirt

-If your vent hoods are kicking up debris, that’s a sure sign that your commercial kitchen hoods aren’t working properly.
+If your vent hoods are kicking up debris, that’s a sure sign that your Commercial Hood System isn’t working properly.

 You rely on your vent hoods to keep the air breathable and to cut down on the risk of fires.
 Keep your food tasting its best and everyone breathing easy by calling Nationwide Fire Protection to learn more about quality vent hoods and what makes them work.